 Arizona has three former Seahawks.

-Guard Paul Fanaika spent parts of 2010 and 2011 with Seattle.
+Guard Paul Fanaika spent parts of 2010 and 2011 with the Seahawks, both on the active roster and on the practice squad.

-Tight end Darren Fells was with Seattle during the 2013 offseason and training camp.
+Tight end Darren Fells was with the Seahawks for the offseason and training prior to last season.